 A closer look at each helps us better understand the relationship between Cost and ROI.

 - Much of this article will discuss the ups and downs to these differing approaches.
 In the former, the feature is active unless the account holders act.
 In the latter, the account holder must take an action to subscribe.
 Our research found Subscription (Value-Added) Checking providers see far higher uptake (and account holder satisfaction) with the Opt-out approach.

 Thus, products offered as Opt-out see lower pricing per account, since you are essentially receiving a quantity discount through a blanket purchase (based on number of eligible accounts).

 Here’s a comparison to help illuminate: Consider your free $1000 AD&D. Everyone just gets it, automatically.
 Therefore, it has a much lower per $1000 cost to you than the supplemental insurance offered as an option.
 Same idea here.

 - Which benefits will you offer?
-Most Value-Added Checking providers know what works best and will serve as a guide to ensure the benefit package you build meets your budget, cost to account holders, design, and performance goals.
+Most Subscription (Value-Added) Checking providers know what works best and will serve as a guide to ensure the benefit package you build meets your budget, cost to account holders, design, and performance goals.

 - Staff excitement creates account holder excitement (and engagement)!
 Of course, for them to understand why it’s so cool, they have to learn about it.
 Ensure staff training is built-in to the pricing and look for references on how successful it was for other clients.
 As you know, your staff can make or break many initiatives.
 It’s essential to have their support and buy-in!

-One final point: The level of training may be determined by the offerings you choose; confirm all these details with your chosen Value-Added Checking provider.
+One final point: The level of training may be determined by the offerings you choose; confirm all these details with your chosen Subscription (Value-Added) Checking provider.

-The question you came to get answered: What does Value-Added Checking cost?
+The question you came to get answered: What does Subscription (Value-Added) Checking cost?